commotum/intro2agi/ECE-401/02 - Synthesis/Checkin 2/approaches.md

 - You can give the knowledge to a neural network as data to learn from.
 (Scales with Compute and Data)
 - You can give a neural network a goal to achieve and it will find the knowledge.
 (Scales with Compute)

+# The False Dichotomy of Expert Systems vs Scaling Compute

+## Current Paradigm
+The field has largely divided into two camps:

+### Expert Knowledge Approach
+- Manually program domain expertise into systems
+- Carefully craft architectures and training objectives
+- Focus on interpretability and controlled behavior
+- Often viewed as limited by human knowledge

+### Pure Compute Approach
+- Train massive models on broad datasets
+- Allow capabilities to emerge naturally
+- Scale parameters and compute extensively
+- Exemplified by GPT's emergent abilities

+## A More Nuanced View

+The apparent tension between these approaches is largely artificial.
+The success of models like GPT-3 is often misinterpreted as evidence that specific training objectives make systems brittle.
+This ignores several key points:

+### Why Targeted Training Can Work
+- Skills can be generalizable if properly abstracted
+- Learning one capability often transfers to others
+- Careful curriculum design accelerates learning
+- Guided exploration is more efficient than random search

+### Benefits of Guided Learning
+- More compute-efficient than pure scale
+- Produces more reliable capabilities
+- Enables better understanding of the system
+- Maintains benefits of neural approaches

+## Our Approach: Guided Skill Acquisition

+Rather than directly programming knowledge or relying purely on scale, we:
+- Design problems that teach generalizable skills
+- Create curricula that build transferable concepts
+- Guide learning toward useful abstractions
+- Maintain flexibility of neural architectures

+This approach combines the best of both worlds:
+- Efficiency of expert guidance
+- Flexibility of neural learning
+- Scalability of compute
+- Reliability of structured knowledge

 # Approaches to ARC

 ## 3.1 Deep Learning-Guided Program Synthesis